FlorentAV/webdev-project/README.md

 This project is created with Node.JS.

+# How to Run
-To use the project, download it and run it with "npm i"
+To use the project, download the zip file, extract it and open it with VS Code.
+Type in "npm i" in the terminal.
+After you've done that, you can start the server by typing in the terminal "npm start" If you've made changes using TailWindCSS, run also "npm run build:css" in the terminal Visist "localhost:3000" in your browser to get access to the website.

 ## Information
 Things you can do: